Skip to main content

 After completing these steps, you have:

-1. A signing pipeline -- Your service can issue receipts on every response
+1. A signing pipeline: Your service issues signed records on every response

-2. A verification pipeline -- Any client can verify your receipts offline
+2. A verification pipeline: Any client can verify your records offline

 Next steps